BuzzChat Logo

 BuzzChat supports image sharing inside chat, but that does not make every image safe to send.
 Photos can reveal faces, rooms, uniforms, paperwork, social handles, or location clues even when the message around them feels harmless.

 If you send any image, review it first as if a stranger were studying the background.
 When in doubt, do not send it.
-Our image-safety guide is the best companion page for that decision.

 Help around the product